 It’s perfectly okay to ignore the wild boar stanza and focus only on Basho’s stanza.
 These three short lines -- with or without the wild boar one -- goes out to all impoverished youths who learn to wait for love in a thin jacket that does not stop the chill wind from passing through.
 Basho is your poet.
 He speaks for you.

 A pine in the semi-tropics needs no “fat” to keep warm, but has grown fat anyway.
-The wild boar wife also is “fat” which here means healthy and full of nourishment for her infant boars.
+The sow also is “fat” which here means healthy and full of nourishment for her infant boars.
 Instead of going out to ravage fields or fight typhoons, she presses down the delicate bush clover where she can lie in relative safety and fulfil her evolutionary destiny to nourish and hide her infants till they can care of themselves.
 We never hear much about her – which is just fine for her and baby hidden among bush clover

 The altogether ungentle wild boar produces a baby so small and round that it has a cute name of its own, urabou, separate from the adult inoshishi.
 The mother gathers dirt, grass and twigs to build a mound where she sleeps with and nurses her baby.